canonical/cloud-init/doc/rtd/reference/datasources/cloudstack.rst

 * :command:`timeout`

   The timeout value provided to ``urlopen`` for each individual http request.
-  This is used both when selecting a ``meta-data_url`` and when crawling the meta-data service.
+  This is used both when selecting a ``metadata_url`` and when crawling the instance metadata service.

   Default: 50